Career / Career Progression

 Get Others on Board: Soft Skills

 You don't want to go rogue in your pursuit of NOC perfection.
-Moving up from technician to engineer requires soft skills as well as technical talent, and the lines of communication need to stay open.
+Moving up from technician to engineer requires soft skills and technical talent, and the lines of communication must stay open.
 Your first point of contact should be your supervisor.
 They can ensure that any improvements you want to make are routed through the proper channels.

-If you present a problem/solution scenario to your supervisor and they like your idea, you will likely be put in touch with NOC engineers or architects to work out the details of implementation.
+Suppose you present a problem/solution scenario to your supervisor, and they like your idea.
+In that case, you will likely be put in touch with NOC engineers or architects to work out the implementation details.
 Once you've gone through the motions a few times, your super may eventually give you free rein to interact with the senior NOC Engineers at will.
-Give yourself a pat on the back!
+Pat yourself on the back!

 Final Thoughts